Process of Withdrawal

 Notifying the intention to withdraw

 Prime Minister Theresa May triggered Article 50 on the 29 March 2017, thereby formally notifying the EU of the UK’s intention to leave and beginning the departure process.
+This marks the beginning of the two-year negotiating period, meaning the UK is expected to leave the EU on or before the 29 March 2019.

 First stage: Guidelines set